 August 5, 1945:

 —Pilot Paul Tibbets formally named the lead plane in the mission, #82, after his mother, Enola Gay.
-A B-29 that would take photos on the mission would be named Necessary Evil.
+A B-29 that would take photos on the mission would be named, wait for it, Necessary Evil.

 —Also on Tinian, Little Boy is ready to go, awaiting word on weather, with General Curtis LeMay to make the call.
 At 3:30 p.m., in an air-conditioned bomb assembly hut, the five-ton bomb as loaded (gently) on to a trailer.
 Crew members scribbled words onto the bomb in crayon, including off-color greetings for the Japanese.
 Pulled by a tractor, accompanied by a convoy of jeeps and other vehicles, the new weapon arrives at the North Field and is lowered into the bomb pit.